smaurice101/readthedocs/docs/source/tmlbuilds.rst

    2. **Identifier** - Additional details are put in this key.
 Specifically, the data used in the analysis is stored in the **RawData** JSON array, that can also be gathered and presented to privateGPT for prompting.

+   Now,

-   3. **keyattribute** is the variable you are processing.
+   **keyattribute** is the variable you are processing.
 This is seen in the **"Topic": "topicid155_Voltage_preprocessed_Avg"**, here TML is taking Average of voltage from the devices.
 Clearly, you can specify any name for key attribute you are processing.

-   4. **keyprocesstype** is the type of processing you are doing, as listed in :ref:`Preprocessing Types`.
+   **keyprocesstype** is the type of processing you are doing, as listed in :ref:`Preprocessing Types`.
 This is seen in the **"Preprocesstype": "Avg",**, here TML is taking Average of voltage from the devices.
 Clearly, you can specify any name for key processing type from the processing types table.

 .. tip::
    You can separate multiple **keyattribute**, and **keyprocesstype** with a comma.